git reset

 I am back again to talk about git, this time I wanted to focus on git reset

-and what the various options --soft
+and what the various options --soft, --mixed, and --hard are and the

 different ways you can use the command.
-I want to talk about git reset
+I want to talk about git reset because

 to understand the various ways you can use the command you really need to